Noobtoss/ki-zentrum.github.io/_pages/theses.md

 ---
-title: "Join us!"
+title: "Open Theses"
 layout: page
 sitemap: false
-permalink: /join-us/
+permalink: /theses/
 ---

 Interested in working at our lab?